leoncheng57/AP-Final-Project/NOTES.md

-3 - release a swift (weaker and faster) z - default tower x - cannon tower (stronger and slower missiles) m - increase money by 100 n - plus one up life
+3 - release a swift (weaker and faster) z - default tower x - cannon tower (stronger and slower missiles) b - increase score by 100 n - plus one up life m - increase money by 100
+UP# is the number of upgrades applied to that tower